rk-ramakrishna/git_learnings/README.md

 **git config --global diff.tool bc3**   <br/>
-Tell to GIT to use bc3 as difftool for files comparsion
+Tell to GIT to use bc3 as difftool for files comparison
 <br/><br/>

 **git config --global difftool.prompt false**  <br/>
-Tell to GIT don't prompt {yes or no} for each file comparsion
+Tell to GIT don't prompt {yes or no} for each file comparison
 <br/><br/>